frntc/Sidekick64/README.md

 # Sidekick64

 Sidekick64 is a versatile cartridge/expansion for the C64 and C128 whose functionality is entirely defined by software running on a Raspberry Pi 3 (RPi).
 The connecting circuitry is quite simple and does not include any programmable ICs.
-Example use cases are connecting the RPi to the expansion port where it can emulate a GeoRAM/NeoRAM-compatible memory expansion, a (freezer or Easyflash) cartridge, or run a Dual-SID plus FM emulation (the SID emulation would also work when connecting the RPi to the SID-socket on the board).
+Example use cases are connecting the RPi to the expansion port where it can emulate
+- a GeoRAM/NeoRAM-compatible memory expansion,
+- a (freezer or Easyflash) cartridge, or
+- run a (Dual-)SID plus FM emulation (the SID emulation would also work when connecting the RPi to the SID-socket on the board).

 But many more things are imaginable, e.g. 80 column cards with HDMI video output, custom accelerators/coprocessors etc.

 Sidekick64 is a result, or cumulation, of the RasPIC64 project, which is the framework enabling a RPi to bidirectionally communicate on the bus of a Commodore 64/128.
 Currently, Sidekick64 is set up to work with a Raspberry Pi 3A+ or 3B+.